본문 바로가기

 Korean-Style Sovereign Wealth Fund to Be Established

-The government plans to establish a Korean-style sovereign wealth fund, separate from the existing Korea Investment Corporation (KIC), by benchmarking Singapore's dual-track sovereign wealth management model, which is divided between Temasek and GIC (Government of Singapore Investment Corporation).
-Since the KIC, which is entrusted with managing foreign exchange reserves for overseas investment only, plays a role similar to GIC, the new sovereign wealth fund aims to actively generate investment returns by investing in both domestic and international industries and assets, much like Temasek.
+The government will benchmark Singapore's two-track sovereign wealth fund management model, which is divided between Temasek and the Government of Singapore Investment Corporation (GIC), to establish a new Korean-style sovereign wealth fund separate from the existing Korea Investment Corporation (KIC).
+As KIC, which is entrusted with managing foreign exchange reserves for overseas investment only, plays a role similar to GIC, the new sovereign wealth fund aims to actively generate investment returns by investing in both domestic and international industries and assets, similar to Temasek.

-'Sovereign Wealth Fund + KIC'...Moving Toward the Singapore Model [Why&Next] Koo Yoon-chul, Deputy Prime Minister and Minister of Economy and Finance, is delivering opening remarks at a post-briefing related to the "2026 Ministry of Economy and Finance Work Report" held at the Government Complex Sejong on December 11. / Ministry of Economy and Finance
+'Sovereign Wealth Fund + KIC'...Moving Toward the Singapore Model [Why&Next] Deputy Prime Minister and Minister of Economy and Finance Koo Yuncheol is delivering opening remarks at a post-briefing related to the '2026 Ministry of Economy and Finance Work Report' held at the Government Complex Sejong on December 11. / Ministry of Economy and Finance

 Benchmarking the Singapore Model

-Singapore, which the government has cited as a benchmark, operates GIC (Government of Singapore Investment Corporation) and Temasek, each with different investment strategies.
-GIC, like KIC, is a traditional sovereign wealth fund that manages the country's foreign exchange reserves, prioritizing asset value preservation and stable returns, and investing only overseas.
+Singapore, which the government has presented as a benchmarking target, operates GIC and Temasek, each with distinct investment strategies.
+GIC, like KIC, is a traditional sovereign wealth fund that manages the country's foreign exchange reserves, focusing on preserving asset value and stable returns, and invests exclusively overseas.
 In Korea, GIC acquired landmark buildings such as Gangnam Finance Center (GFC) and Seoul Finance Center (SFC) in the early 2000s and invested in Toss in 2018.

-Temasek, on the other hand, is an investment company launched based on government-owned assets and stakes in state-owned enterprises.
-It plays a role in increasing national wealth through active investments, including mergers and acquisitions (M&A), equity, and real estate.
-Temasek not only participates in the management strategies of key domestic companies such as Singapore Airlines as a major shareholder but also invests globally in growth industries, including Visa, Mastercard, and Tencent.
+Temasek is an investment company established based on government-owned assets and stakes in public enterprises.
+It plays a role in growing national wealth through aggressive investments, including mergers and acquisitions (M&A), equity, and real estate investments.
+Temasek not only participates in the management strategies of key domestic companies such as Singapore Airlines as a major shareholder, but also absorbs returns from growth industries through global investments in companies like Visa, Mastercard, and Tencent.
 Among Korean companies, it has invested in Celltrion.

-According to the website of the Government of Singapore Investment Corporation, Singapore has three overseas investment institutions: Temasek, GIC, and the Monetary Authority of Singapore (MAS, which serves as the central bank and financial regulator).
-The Net Investment Returns Contribution (NIRC) from these institutions is estimated to reach 27.2 billion dollars in the fiscal year 2025.
+According to the website of the Government of Singapore Investment Corporation, Singapore has three overseas investment institutions: Temasek, GIC, and the Monetary Authority of Singapore (MAS, which serves as both the central bank and financial regulator).
+The Net Investment Returns Contribution (NIRC) from these institutions is estimated to reach 27.2 billion dollars in the 2025 fiscal year.
 These earnings are used by the government for long-term investments in education, research and development (R&D), health, and environmental improvement.

-KIC Is Established, Now a Sovereign Wealth Fund to Play Temasek's Role
+KIC Is Established, Now a Sovereign Wealth Fund for Temasek's Role

-The Korean-style sovereign wealth fund envisioned by the government is focused on fulfilling a role similar to Temasek.
-While KIC continues to generate stable returns by managing foreign exchange reserves, the Korean-style sovereign wealth fund will provide a channel for more active investment in promising domestic and international industries.
-Initially, it is expected to focus on domestic investment.
-Deputy Prime Minister Koo stated, "For proactive national wealth creation, we should be able to invest in anything that can increase returns, whether it is real estate, advanced industries, or bio.
-We will invest in domestic ventures and, if there are good companies abroad, we will be able to pursue M&A in advance to create national wealth."
-Kang Giryong, Deputy Minister for Planning and Coordination at the Ministry of Economy and Finance, added, "We are considering domestic investment in strategic sectors."
+The Korean-style sovereign wealth fund envisioned by the government is focused on fulfilling the role of Temasek.
+While KIC continues to deliver stable returns through the management of foreign exchange reserves, the new sovereign wealth fund will serve as a channel for more active investment in promising industries both at home and abroad.
+The initial focus is expected to be on domestic investment.
+Deputy Prime Minister Koo stated, "To proactively generate national wealth, we must be able to invest wherever higher returns are possible, whether in real estate, advanced industries, or bio sectors.
+We will invest in domestic ventures and, if there are good companies overseas, we will consider M&A in advance to create national wealth."
+Vice Minister Kang Giryong added, "We are considering domestic investment in strategic sectors."

 The specific funding scale for the Korean-style sovereign wealth fund is still under review.
-For now, unlisted shares held by the government through the inheritance tax payment-in-kind system are being discussed as an initial resource.
-Deputy Prime Minister Koo said, "Temasek in Singapore also started very small, with about 200 million dollars, and has now grown to 320 billion dollars.
-Rather than securing a massive initial fund, we will allow shares received in kind to serve as resources."
-He added, "Once these resources enter the sovereign wealth fund, they will not simply be sold; if necessary, we can buy more or sell them with management rights attached."
-Deputy Minister Kang explained, "We are gathering ideas while considering stable funding sources and the impact on fiscal policy."
+For now, unlisted shares held by the government through the inheritance tax payment-in-kind system are being considered.
+Deputy Prime Minister Koo noted, "Temasek in Singapore also started very small, with about 200 million dollars, and has now grown to 320 billion dollars.
+Rather than securing massive resources from the outset, we will allow stocks received in kind to serve as funding."
+He added, "Once these assets are incorporated into the sovereign wealth fund, they will not be simply sold off; if necessary, we can acquire more or sell with management rights attached."
+Vice Minister Kang explained, "We are gathering ideas while considering stable funding sources and the impact on public finances."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.